FAQ

 Why, how, what

-A final design is yet to be decided by the European organisation.
-The brief for the Project Office Einstein Telescope in this Euroregion involves a triangular-shaped tunnel with arms of (3 times) 10 kilometres long.
+A final design has yet to be determined by the European organisation.
+The assignment for the Einstein Telescope EMR Project Office in this Euregio involves a triangular tunnel with arms measuring 10 kilometres in length (3 times).
 It is an underground observatory that will be located at a depth of 250 to 300 metres.
-There will be underground rooms/chambers at the three vertices.
+Underground spaces/rooms will be located at the three corners.
 Laser beams will run through the 10-kilometre arms (the tunnel tubes).
-A laser beam is split into two beams and these are reflected by mirrors at the ends of the arms in the underground chambers.
-From the three vertices, a lift will reach ground level.
-Maintenance will be carried out inside the tunnel via these shafts.
+A laser beam will be split into two beams, which will be reflected by mirrors at the ends of the arms in the underground chambers.
+A lift will run from the three corners to ground level.
+These shafts will be used to carry out maintenance work inside the tunnel and to install new innovations as they become available.

 The Einstein Telescope will soon provide scientists with an underground detector (observatory) where gravitational waves can be studied.
 It is expected that it will then be possible to ‘look back’ to shortly after the Big Bang.
 This ten times more accurate measurement facility than its predecessors will provide a lot of new information about the origin of our universe.